Race to vaccinate: Your questions answered

-A panel of experts is joining Steve Daniels and Tisha Powell to help guide you through the pandemic.
+A panel of experts joined Steve Daniels and Tisha Powell to help guide you through the pandemic.

 Can the vaccine interact with medicines you're taking?
 If you've already had COVID-19, should you still get a vaccine?